rolspace/blazor-football-scoreboard/tests/Football.Application.IntegrationTests/README.md

 ## Running the tests

+Set the current working directory in your terminal of choice to the root of the `Football.Application.IntegrationTests.csproj` file.

 Run the tests with the `dotnet test` command.

 Run the tests and the default test data collector with the `dotnet test --collect:"XPlat Code Coverage"` command.